akarshb02/js-concepts/README.md

 ## Display and Visiblity ?
 ```
 -> Visiblity :- determines whether an element is visible or hidden
-    Ex : when the visiblity is hidden it still takes the space in layout (visibility: hidden;)
+    ex : when the visiblity is hidden it still takes the space in layout (visibility: hidden;)

 -> Display :- specifies the display behavior of an element.
-   Ex : display: none; turns off the display and removes the element completely from the document.
+   ex : display: none; turns off the display and removes the element completely from the document.
    It does not take up any space

 ```
 ## Display: inline,block,inline-block